Wildelyssa/Wildelyssa.github.io/README.md

 * **HTML**
 * **CSS**

+Next stage is to re-build this in React and update with more recent projects more representative of my current skillset.

 ## Purpose
-My portfolio website to display the projects I have worked on and am working on, the tech I am confident with and information for potential clients and employers
+Example portfolio website to display the projects I have worked on and am working on, the tech I am confident with and information for potential clients and employers

 ## Features
 * Responsive Design